HongtaoLI-Econ/HongtaoLI-Econ.github.io/_pages/about.md

 * "Does Comovement Reveal a Channel?
 Semiconductor Policy Shocks and Supply-Chain Transmission across Global Equity Markets" with Bing Pang and Yuanhao Wang (Under review at **_Pacific-Basin Finance Journal_**)

+Working in progress:
+===
+* "What Is Encoded in COVOL Loadings?
+Country Structure in the Common Volatility Exposure of Global Semiconductor Firms" with Bing Pang